Thundelarra

 Thundelarra is a conservation reserve that was previously run as a pastoral lease in Western Australia, located 70 km south east of Yalgoo and 160 km north of Dalwallinu in the Murchison region.

 Description

 It was a traditional sheep station until having the lease transferred to a nature conservation estate in 2006.
-It is recognised as an important parcel of land that links the western and eastern end of other conservation estates, also once pastoral leases, which were purchased since 1995.
+It is recognised as an important parcel of land that links the western and eastern ends of other conservation estates, also once pastoral leases, which were purchased since 1995.
 The area lies in the Yalgoo IBRA region and is characterised by open mulga woodlands and sandy scrubland.
 The area is rich in ephemerals and is noted for its rich wildflower displays in spring.

 History

 Prior to 1891 the station was owned by Samuel Eakins and S. F. Moore.
 These partners sold the property in 1897; at the time it occupied an area of 200000 acre and was carrying 1,490 sheep, 7 head of cattle and 10 horses.

 Dingoes were a large problem at the station, prompting the station owner, Chas Beaton, to write to the Minister of Lands to ask that the bounty for dingoes to be increased.
 The station continued to prosper, selling 76 bales of wool at the Colonial Wool Sales in London in 1906, and 106 bales in 1907.

 A carpenter named Philip Lothar Scheer, committed suicide at the station in 1910.
 Donald Beaton, E.A Marsh and H. Stanbridge were empanelled on the jury to conduct an inquest into the man's death.
 They determined that Scheer died as the result of a self-inflicted gunshot to the mouth while in a fit of temporary insanity.

 The station sold 167 bales of wool at the London wool sales in January 1910, followed by 87 bales in December the same year then another 85 bales in February 1911 and 25 more bales in April the same year.

 The flock size in 1912 was estimated at 15,000 sheep, with shearing set to commence in early September in the six-stand shearing shed.

 The lease transferred to a nature conservation estate in 2006.

 The lessee in 2012 was the Conservation and Land Management Executive body.